 Korean Air Business Class with Credit Card Points

 I was fortunate enough to transfer Chase credit card points to my newly created Korean Air frequent flyer account.
 I say that I was fortunate because unfortunately, Chase and Korean Air are no longer transfer partners.
 However, you can still transfer Marriott points to Korean Air, so it’s still possible to accrue Korean Air miles through credit card points.

 At the time of booking, my flight from New York to Bali cost only 75,000 Korean Air miles.
 Since I was flying with my wife, the two one-way flights cost a grand total of 150,000 miles.
-Considering the Chase Sapphire Preferred credit card often has a 60,000 point sign-up bonus, it was easy to accumulate the 150,000 points between the two of us.
+Considering the Chase Sapphire Preferred Card has an 80,000 point sign-up bonus, it was easy to accumulate the 150,000 points between the two of us.

 That same Korean Air business class flight from New York to Bali would currently cost $4,888.33 each.